 How do you organize a bunch of drivers, to get together, let along strike?
 Below, we talk about the best ways drivers can organize, unite and possibly even strike for higher wages and more.
 We cover some successful ways other organizations have gathered drivers, and the best way you can affect change within your community.
 If you’re interested in how to organize a group of drivers and protest for higher pay, bookmark this article!

-Whenever you can get a whole lot of pissed off people in the same room to agree on the same thing, you have the opportunity to inflict some real change.
+Whenever you can get a whole lot of angry people in the same room to agree on the same thing, you have the opportunity to inflict some real change.

-It seems like every year after Uber cuts rates in January, there are a whole lot of pissed off drivers.
-And every year after cuts, it seems like they all agree on the same thing, yet nothing ever really happens.
+It seems like every year after Uber cuts rates, and Lyft follows suit, there are a whole lot of angry drivers.
+Every year after cuts, it seems like they all agree on the same thing, yet nothing ever really happens.

 There are a lot of drivers out there who have invested time, money and effort to learn this industry, get good at it and thrive.
 And rate cuts can threaten all of that.
 Whether you’re an Uber driver or not, it doesn’t feel very good to go in to work one day only to find out that you’ll now be required to do the exact same job but for less pay.

 Whenever Uber cuts rates, drivers often head to their local/national Facebook groups to vent.
 The venting part is completely understandable, but these rate cuts often get people riled up enough to start talking about ways to strike.
 But where they miss the boat by a mile is that they don’t realize just how many rideshare drivers are out there.